rheos/hoe-coin-docs/README.md

 # Welcome to $HOE

-$HOE is a meme-driven, mission-backed token designed to raise funds for GrowOperative while cultivating a bold, irreverent crypto culture.
+$HOE is a meme-driven, mission-backed token designed to raise funds for a real-world initiative focused on local food system resilience while cultivating a bold, irreverent crypto culture.
 This repo contains all core documentation related to the launch, mechanics, governance, and brand of the $HOE coin.

 ---